openpnp/openpnp/Setup-and-Calibration:-Vacuum-Sensing.md

 There is a video that shows how to migrate settings from the old system to this system at https://www.youtube.com/watch?v=FsZ5dy7n1Ag.
 This video also serves as a useful tutorial for the instructions below.

+Instructions for OpenPnP 1.0 and 2.0 are different.
+See further down the page for 2.0 instructions.

-To set up vacuum sensing:
+To set up vacuum sensing in OpenPnP 1.0:

 1. Attach a pressure sensor to your machine between the nozzle and the vacuum pump.
 2. Configure your machine controller to be able to read the sensor using a command such as an Mcode or Gcode.
 How to do this is beyond the scope of this document, but you can ask for help on the mailing list.